esciencecenter-digital-skills/software-support-essentials/CONTRIBUTING.md

 ### Slides with Reveal.js

-Slides are written in markdown, and should be placed in the `_modulename/` directory.
+Slides should be placed in the `_modulename/` directory.
-The slides are embedded in the module using the `presentation` chapter type, as described [above](#chapter-types).
+The slides are embedded as a chapter in the module's `modulename.md` file, using the `presentation` chapter type, as described [above](#chapter-types).

-The slides are rendered using [Reveal.js](https://revealjs.com/).
+The slides are written in Markdown, and rendered using [Reveal.js](https://revealjs.com/).

 #### Slide types